Cromemco: From boards to systems

 Cromemco software includes CDOS, which was very much like CP/M, and CROMIX, Cromemco's own multi-user Unix-like OS.

 CROMIX used banked memory, and with 448k installed, could support up to 6 users (1 bank for the system, and 1 bank for each user).
 CROMIX was released in 1979.

 CROMIX, initially ran on the System Three and would later run on Cromemco systems using the Motorola 68000 series of microprocessors.

 In 1982, Cromemco introduced a Motorola 68000 CPU card for their systems.
-It was a dual-processor card (called the DPU) with both a Motorola 68000 processor and a Zilog Z-80 processor (for backward compatibility).
+It was a dual-processor card (called the DPU) with both a Motorola 68000 processor and a Zilog Z80 processor (for backward compatibility).
 Their System One, Two, and Three computers evolved to the 100-series, 200-series, and 300-series respectively.
 Additionally a 400-series was introduced in a tower-style case.
 The DPU was followed by the increasing capable XPU and XXU cards also based on the Motorola 68000 family of processors.

-Cromemco also introduced the C-10 personal computer in 1982, a Z-80 floppy disk based system for the low end of the market.
+Cromemco also introduced the C-10 personal computer in 1982, a Z80 floppy disk based system for the low end of the market.

 It ran CDOS and came with several business software tools such as spreadsheet, word processor, and the BASIC programming language.

 By 1983, Cromemco employed over 500 people, had annual revenues of US$55 million, and had sold more S-100 based computer systems than any other company.
 The company was wholly owned by Garland and Melen until it was sold to Dynatech Corporation in 1987.
 Dynatech was a major customer of Cromemco computers through its subsidiary ColorGraphics Weather Systems.
 The European division of Cromemco reorganized as Cromemco AG and was in liquidation in 2018, but the Cromemco operation in Greece, founded in 1978 as Information Systems & Control Ltd., was continuing to operate as Cromemco Hellas S.A. in 2021.